AlexvZyl/AlexvZyl/README.md

 <p align="center">
   <img src="https://skillicons.dev/icons?i=pug" />
 </p>

+#

+*"Never ever ever put in an accessor until it actually does something...
+This is, like, awful code.
+This is absolutely horrific.
+This is, like, you're fired."* - **Casey Muratori**

 <!--
 **Alex-vZyl/Alex-vZyl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.